-Thank you for purchasing a Lumagen® Radiance ProTM video processor.
+Thank you for purchasing a Lumagen[®] Radiance Pro[TM] video processor.
 The award winning Lumagen Radiance video processor family boasts the highest-performance video switching, processing, and calibration, available.
 This makes it ideal for premium quality high-definition home and commercial theater applications.
-Lumagen's Radiance series refines and enhances the video images presented by projectors, and flat panel displays.
+Lumagen's Radiance series refines and enhances the video images presented by projectors, and flat-panel displays.

-The Radiance family offers 10-bit front-end processing, 12-bit back-end processing, standard definition (SD) and high definition (HD) video deinterlacing.
-It includes the Lumagen No-RingTM scaling technology which does not add "Halos" around edges, unlike competing products.
-It supports 4k60 sources using HDMI 2.0, with HDCP 2.2.
-It uses uncompressed audio formats for Dolby-Digital TrueHDTM and DTS Master-AudioTM Bitstream formats.
+The Radiance family offers 10-bit front-end, and 12-bit back-end, processing, standard definition (SD) and high definition (HD) video de-interlacing, No-Ring[TM] scaling technology that does not add "Halos" around edges (unlike competing products).
+It supports 4k60 sources using HDMI 2.0, with HDCP 2.2, and uncompressed audio formats for Dolby-Digital TrueHD[TM] and DTS Master-Audio[TM] Bitstream formats.

 Radiance processors can function as a central switching hub for the audio video system.
-The Radiance Profamily of video processors have 2 to 8 inputs, and 2 to 4 outputs, depending on the model.
+The Radiance Pro family of video processors is modular and can be configured with 2 to 8 inputs, and 2 or 4 outputs.